-- 2.4 It was emphasized that a bi-partisan approach to vital national issues was a sine qua non in order to arrive at a durable solution.2 Whether it was the Bandaranaike-Chelvanayakam (BC) pact, the Dudley Senanayake-Chelvanayakam (DC) pact, the All Party Conference of 1984, the 13th Amendment of 1987, the Parliamentary Select Committee 1992 Report or the proposed draft constitution of 2000 the opposition parties always opposed the proposals.
-Further, the point was also made that the leadership of the minority parties had failed to make use of the opportunities made available to them,3 thus pointing to a collective failure in the political leadership in the North and the South.
+- It was emphasized that a bi-partisan approach to vital national issues was a sine qua non in order to arrive at a durable solution.
+Whether it was the Bandaranaike-Chelvanayakam (BC) pact, the Dudley Senanayake-Chelvanayakam (DC) pact, the All Party Conference of 1984, the 13th Amendment of 1987, the Parliamentary Select Committee 1992 Report or the proposed draft constitution of 2000 the opposition parties always opposed the proposals.
+Further, the point was also made that the leadership of the minority parties had failed to make use of the opportunities made available to them, thus pointing to a collective failure in the political leadership in the North and the South.
 Reference was also made to the various administrative arrangements which were experimented with by the political leadership of the times, such as the District Political Authority System of 1973/1974, and the District Development Council system in 1979/1980.
-It was contended that given the absence of political landscape of the country. - 2.5 Ever since the unattended and unsolved grievances of the Tamils relating to economic opportunity, political space and identity, particularly to the use of the Tamil language in dealing with the State took the form of an armed struggle, especially after the targeted attacks on the Tamil population in July 1983, the Governments in power sought to engage the Tamil militant groups in talks. - 2.6 Prior to the CFA of 2002, there were several attempts at reaching agreement on ceasefires and holding peace talks.
+It was contended that given the absence of political will, these arrangements, political or administrative, had no lasting impact on the political landscape of the country. - 2.5 Ever since the unattended and unsolved grievances of the Tamils relating to economic opportunity, political space and identity, particularly to the use of the Tamil language in dealing with the State took the form of an armed struggle, especially after the targeted attacks on the Tamil population in July 1983, the Governments in power sought to engage the Tamil militant groups in talks. - 2.6 Prior to the CFA of 2002, there were several attempts at reaching agreement on ceasefires and holding peace talks.
 Among them were - the Thimpu talks of the mid 1980s - in 1989/1990 under President Ranasinghe Premadasa; - in 1994/1995 under President Chandrika Kumaranatunga;

-2 Mr. Godfrey Gunatilleke before the LLRC at Colombo on 12th August 2010.
+$^{2}$ Mr. Godfrey Gunatilleke before the LLRC at Colombo on $12^{\rm th}$ August 2010.

-3 Mr. Austin Fernando before the LLRC at Colombo on 18th August, 2010.
+&lt;sup>3 Mr. Austin Fernando before the LLRC at Colombo on 18th August, 2010.